Rang De Basanti: Release

 There were high expectations from the soundtrack in the media.
 The soundtrack, first released commercially in early December 2005, generally received above average reviews.
 One of the songs, "Masti Ki Paatshaala" (translation: "Classroom of Fun"), was voted as the "Song of the year" for 2006 by leading Indian television channels, while two compositions were considered for an Academy Award nomination.

 Before its theatrical release, the producers tied up with several top brands to help in the marketing the film.
 An alliance was formed with The Coca-Cola Company by releasing special edition bottles to commemorate the film's release, a first of its kind in Bollywood.
 Besides this, the music CDs and cassettes were co-branded with the cola company along with the launch of the sale of collectibles from the film.
 Provogue, a well-known clothing retail chain in India, launched a special limited edition clothing merchandise targeting the youth of India.
 Besides these, the producers collaborated with LG Group, Berger Paints, Bharti Airtel and Hindustan Petroleum.
 The producers tied up with several media partners such as MSN India, Channel V and Radio Mirchi to further enhance their marketing efforts.
 A video game launched by Mobile2win, an Indian mobile content company, was based on an adaptation of the film's plot.

 In India, The Hindu reported that with audiences from the metropolitan cities turning out in large numbers, Rang De Basanti was notching up record collections in its opening week.
 Accordingly, 55 percent of the film's revenues came from multiplexes in these cities.
 While the opening week box-office collections from Mumbai, the home of Bollywood, were reported to be over ₹40 million, theatres in New Delhi earned about half of Mumbai's revenue.
 Throughout the country, the cumulative collections in the first week was about ₹80 million.
 Overseas collections from the United States, United Kingdom and Australia were collectively put at over ₹60 million for the same week.
 Released in about 60 theatres in the United States, the film grossed ₹31 million in its opening weekend and earned ₹99 million within 10 weeks.
 With ₹1.23 billion alone coming from the Indian territory, the film earned more than ₹1.36 billion worldwide.
 Currently, the film holds the record for the highest-grossing film to be released in January.
+Inspired by the film, Pakistan's national newspaper, Jang, launched a television channel that was to focus on citizens' issues and support public awakening.

 Within a week of the film's theatrical release, illegal copies of the film priced at ₹10 million were seized at an Indian airport.
 A report carried out by The Times of India highlighted copyright infringement on the Internet where movies like Rang De Basanti could be downloaded freely.
 The DVD release sold more than 70,000 copies over six months, and as a result the film was the highest selling title at the time of its release.